tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 communicate with application servers, application servers communicate with gateway services, and gateway services communicate with other gateway services.

+Typically, application servers are only responsible for transparently delivering messages

 ~~~
 + - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - +
 '                       Domain A                                '